davidstef/blindspot-image-processing/README.md

 Be sure to replace `path_to_image/image.jpg` with the path to the image you want to upload.

 ## Testing:

 Go inside the `tests` directory and use command: `npm test`

+# Docker Configs

+## 1. Building the Docker Image
+Open the terminal in the project directory and run the command to build the Docker image using the Dockerfile:

+`docker-compose build`
+Wait until the build is complete.

+## 2. Starting the Services
+Run the command to start the containers:

+`docker-compose up`
+Your application will now be accessible at `http://localhost:4123`.

+## 3. Shutdown and Cleanup
+To stop the services, use the Ctrl + C key combination in the terminal.
+To clean up junk containers and images, run:

+`docker-compose down`